rajneeshsingh18/FullStackDev/Part 3 Backend/Node.js and Express/Readme.md

 -->Make an HTTP POST request to the address http://localhost:3002/api/notes -->send all the information for the new note in the request body in JSON format.
 -->

+# CORS

+# Same Origin policy and CORS
+-->The same-origin policy is a security mechanism implemented by browsers in order to prevent session hijacking among other security vulnerabilities.

+### Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. fonts) on a web page to be requested from another domain outside the domain from which the first resource was served.
+A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
+Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.

+-->In your backend repository, install cors with the command

+                Step 1 :npm install cors

+-->take the middleware to use and allow for requests from all origins:

+                const cors = require('cors')
+                app.use(cors())